My first week as a cook

 I love buay chye.
 So we put both our favourite dishes together and made this Hakka Hitsumabushi - buay chye, minced pork basil onigiri and tofu soup as seen in picture above.

-It was available on the lunch menu of The Snack Culture Company for the first few months
+It was available on the lunch menu of The Snack Culture Company for a few months, before The Snack Culture Company became The Bento People.

 - Waking people up to